 On Super Bowl Sunday, there’ll still be plenty of presidential politics on the morning television talk shows.
 (And Obama will be on before the Super Bowl!)

-Three Republican presidential rivals will make the rounds: Newt Gingrich on . . . → Read More: Sunday Talks, 2/5/12
+Three Republican presidential rivals will make the rounds: Newt Gingrich on NBC’s “Meet . . . → Read More: Sunday Talks, 2/5/12

-With just 406 days remaining until the 2012 Presidential election, the Republican nominating process moved inexorably toward its conclusion today as former front-runners Rick Perry and Mitt Romney unexpectedly withdrew from the . . . → Read More: Florida Fallout: Perry, Romney Withdraw from GOP Race
+With just 406 days remaining until the 2012 Presidential election, the Republican nominating process moved inexorably toward its conclusion today as former front-runners Rick Perry and Mitt Romney unexpectedly withdrew from the race in the wake of their weekend . . . → Read More: Florida Fallout: Perry, Romney Withdraw from GOP Race

 Former New York City Mayor and 2008 Republican presidential hopeful Rudolph W. Giuliani’s announcement that he has filed the necessary papers to officially change his name represents a clear sign to analysts, pundits, and street vendors alike that the man once known as ‘America’s Mayor’ will soon be jumping into the 2012 GOP primary race.